kennylim256/DataAnalyst/index.md

 [report.pdf](pdf/retail_case_study_r3.pdf)
 <p><img src="images/cp2_sql1.jpg?raw=true"/></p>
 <p><img src="images/cp2_sql2.jpg?raw=true"/></p>
-<p><em>This Capstone Project enable me to apply, integrate and delve in greater depth using Excel and SQL I have learned.
-It's an open project, where we choose our own data, brainstorm ideas and create insightful dashboards as an end result and completed in 10 days.</em>
+<p><em>This Capstone Project enable me to apply, integrate and delve in greater depth using Excel and MS SQL I have learned.
+It's an open project where we choose our own data, brainstorm ideas and create insightful dashboards as an end result and completed in 10 days.</em>
 </p>

 #### Capstone 3 - PowerBI